-As Amended by Senate Committee on Judiciary
+As Amended by House Committee on Judiciary

-Brief\
+Brief

 SB 243, as amended, would create law concerning requirements and procedures for a person having legal custody of a minor to enter into a settlement agreement without court approval on behalf of the minor when the settlement is less than a net amount of \$25,000.
-The bill would also amend law concerning certain dollar amounts in the Kansas Uniform Transfers to Minor Act and the Act for Obtaining a Guardian or a Conservator, or Both.
+The bill would also amend law concerning certain dollar amounts referenced in: the Kansas Uniform Transfers to Minors Act; the Act for Obtaining a Guardian or a Conservator, or Both; and a statute concerning payments to minor beneficiaries under the Kansas Public Employees Retirement System (KPERS).